How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 S3 Upload → S3 Event → Lambda → Process → Output to S3

-Use case: Document processing, image optimization, data imports
+Use case includes document processing, image optimization, and data imports.

 Events → SQS Queue → Lambda/Batch → Process → Results